-You must file an income tax return for a decedent (a person who died) if:
+You must file an income tax return for a decedent (a person who died) if both of the following are true.

-- 1) You are the surviving spouse, executor, administrator, or legal representative, - The decedent met the filing requirements at the time of his or her death.
+- 1) You are the surviving spouse, executor, administrator, or legal representative. - 2) The decedent met the filing requirements at the time of his or her death.